DEBRA SAVAGE, DIRECTOR – BALLET, POINTE

 Annah began at CBA as a Kinderballet student in Mr. Benn’s class.
 She eventually studied dance extensively and performed with the BAE for many years.
 Miss Annah began assisting with children’s classes at age twelve, and has evolved into a gifted children’s teacher.
 Mrs. Gibson received an Associate Degree in Liberal Arts with a certification in Early Childhood Development and is a Special Education teacher in Fairfax County School System.

-A Northern Virginia native, Leanne started her training under at the Metropolitan Ballet School, later studying at Virginia Ballet.
-Leanne continued her training at the University of Hartford’s Hartt School, where she graduated cum laude with a BFA in Dance Pedagogy.
-She performed with American Ballet Theatre in The Nutcracker and Romeo and Juliet and in 2003 was the Assistant Director of the children’s division in Kirk Peterson’s Nutcracker.
-Leanne also attended summer programs at the Joffrey Ballet and Virginia School of the Arts.
-Leanne was a company dancer for four years with Manassas Ballet Theatre, performing many soloist roles.
-A founding dancer of Ballet Fantastique (Eugene, OR), Leanne has appeared in Oregon, Washington, and internationally in soloist and principal roles.
-Many of her students have gone on to acclaimed summer programs and Universities.
+A Northern Virginia native, Leanne started her training at the Metropolitan Ballet School, later studying at Virginia Ballet and attending summer programs at the Joffery Ballet and Virginia School of the Arts.
+She continued her training at the University of Hartford’s Hartt School, where she graduated cum laude with a BFA in Dance Pedagogy.
+Leanne performed with American Ballet Theatre in The Nutcracker and Romeo and Juliet and was the Assistant Director of the children’s division in Kirk Peterson’s Nutcracker (2003).
+Leanne was a Manassas Ballet Theatre company dancer for four years and a founding dancer of Ballet Fantastique (Eugene, OR), performing soloist and principle roles nationally and internationally.

 RICHARD RHOLDON – BALLET